Navigator365/Notes/content/CMSC417/Transport Layer/TCP - Transmission Control Protocol.md

 Modern TCP congestion control has 3 states, slow start, congestion control, and fast recovery.
 We'll cover each 3 below.
 Also note that we're using fast retransmit here, meaning 3 duplicate acks (dupacks) means we can assume we've lost a segment.

 - **Slow start**: When a TCP connection begins, we set cwnd = 1, but we know this isn't close to our actual capacity.
+We'll also enter this state if our connection goes idle for a while.
 We'll also set our ssthreshlod (slow-start threshold) to some default value, if it hasn't been set already.
 We'll increment our cwnd for every acknowledgement a segment receives.
 This actually looks like an exponential increase, since increasing cwnd means we send more segments which result in more acks and more increments.
 When do we stop?
 	- **Loss due to timeout**: reset cwnd to 1, ssthresh = cwnd/2, and begin slow start again
 	- **Loss due to 3 dupacks**: Transition to fast recovery
 	- **cwnd reaching threshold**: Transition to congestion avoidance